Kehrlann/spring-boot-testing/NOTES.md

   - It also supports Javascript ... but not all of Javascript.
   - Use Selenium in that case.

 ### `@SpringBootTest` with Tomcat

 - Show logging valve
 - How it shows in the test
 - How to debug a running test ("breakpoint > suspend > thread")

+### Test context caching

+- Add a bunch of tests modeled after WebMvc tests
+- Add a slow bean
+- Show that the cache works
+- Change the tests and make them slightly different (profile, properties, MockBean)
+    - terribly slow with the cache misses

+### Slices!

+- WebMvc slice
+- DataJPA Slice
+    - See the "search" filter
+    - not the right database (h2 vs postgres)

+### Take a break with tools

+- Awaitility
+- AssertJ
+- Custom assertionsCustom assertions

+### Testcontainers

+- Replace H2 with JPA

+---

 ## Want to show